thiebes/DICE/README.md

 ### Packages

-DIVE depends on several Python packages.
+DICE depends on several Python packages.
 If you have Python already installed, some of these might be pre-installed.
 If not, you can install these packages using pip, Python's package installer.

 You can do this by typing the following command in your terminal: